Zimbabwe crisis: Who are the key players?

 Mugabe has led the country under authoritarian rule since 1980.
 Critics argue that he has become increasingly authoritarian over time, while supporters say he represents Zimbabwe’s poor.
 According to the BBC, Mugabe is arguably best known for his land reform program in the 1990s that redistributed white-owned farms to black peasants.

-The country has experienced a lot of political and economic turmoil during his rule.
+The country has experienced considerable political and economic turmoil during his rule.

 It is unclear who will be Mugabe's successor, though he recently sacked his Vice President, Emmerson Mnangagwa, in favor of his wife, Grace.
 Mugabe married Grace, his second wife, in 1996.